ikmalsyafiq/Stroke-ML/README.md

 The stroke dataset requires some pre-treatment.
 Column "id" is deleted since it's useless.
 For missing data in the bmi attribute and unknown data in the smoking-status attribute, we just omit them.

 In order to get the correlation value for labeled attribute without numerical values.
 We define "0/1" values for the attribute with "Yes/No" properties.
 For example, we define "0" for "No" and "1" for "Yes" for "ever_married".
-And we define "0" for "Urban" and "1" for "Rural" for "Residence_type".
-And we calculate the corresponding correlation values according to these defined values.
+We calculate the corresponding correlations according to these defined values.

 ## Plotting